HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-elk/README.md

 We Write Filebeat own logs only to file to avoid catching them with itself in docker log files.
 This folder must be created outside the container, on the Docker host.
 By the default the folder is

      /var/log/filebeat

-In order to guarantee services are started in the right order this compose file makes use of the depends on feature.
-We are also using compose file format 3.5 but it will work with any 3.x.
-All official Service Director Docker images support health check, and for the database container we are defining one directly on the compose file.
-If you provide your own database image you need to make sure it supports health check properly or otherwise define a health check in the compose file as well so as to avoid starting provisioning containers before the database is ready to accept connections.
-If you are using an external database, you may remove the `db` service and adjust `SDCONF_activator_db_`-prefixed variables as appropriate, also you need to make sure that your database is ready to accept connections before bringing the compose up.

 The example includes filebeat, logstash and elasticse configuration files, they are mounted inside the standard images and then a new docker image is created for running the ELK stack.
 The filebeat config file is configured for accessing some logs from the sd node but some extra logs can be added modifying this config file and the docker-compose.yml file.